-If your other acne has cleared up, but your jawline acne is worse than ever, you aren’t alone.
-This is actually a very common problem, but luckily, it’s relatively easy to solve once you know what’s going on.
+If your skin has cleared up, but your jawline acne is worse than ever, you aren’t alone.
+This is a very common problem, but luckily, it’s relatively easy to solve once you know what’s going on.

-Jawline acne, like all kinds of acne, can be caused by any number of factors, from shaving and makeup to playing football or marching in the band.
-However, jawline acne can persist even after other acne has cleared up because it is in the “U-zone.”
-The more popular “T-zone” is the area of the face including the forehead and nose, and it is known for being particularly acne-prone because it produces more oil than the rest of the face.
-However, the U-zone can cause plenty of acne issues as well.
+The better-known “T-zone” is the area of the face including the forehead and nose, and it is known for being particularly acne-prone because it produces more oil, or sebum, than the rest of the face.
+However, the U-zone can have plenty of acne issues, too.

 The Relationship Between Dry Skin and Acne

-Dry skin is more likely to become inflamed because it is more likely to be irritated by minor things, like scratching at the skin or even harsh winter air.
-Too much oil is a bad thing, but our skin actually benefits from a thin layer of protective oil.
-The oil prevents outside bacteria from getting into the pores and it provides a buffer between the skin cells and any irritants.
+Dry skin is more likely to become inflamed because it is often more irritated by minor things, such as constant scratching or touching, or even harsh winter air.
+Overactive oil glands are undesirable, but our skin needs a thin layer of protective sebum.

-Because the jawline naturally produces less oil, it is easily irritated and acne-prone.
-There are any number of reasons the jawline can become irritated and inflamed, but the top 5 causes of jawline acne include:
+Because the jawline naturally produces less sebum, it is easily irritated and acne-prone.
+There are many reasons the jawline can become irritated and inflamed, but the top ten include:

 Shaving and Jawline Acne

 There are several factors involved in shaving that could contribute to acne along the jawline, such as shaving cream, dull razors, or hairs that get left behind.
-Each of these issues could cause acne anywhere, not just along the jawline, but because it typically has dry skin, the jawline is a common place to get shaving related acne.
+Each of these issues could cause acne anywhere, not just on the chin and jawline.
+However, because this area typically has dry skin, it’s a common location for shaving-related acne.

-Shaving creams should generally be avoided if you have dry or sensitive skin, because they tend to cause irritation.
-The foaming agents and fragrances present in shaving creams can be irritating for some people.
-If you have significant acne where you shave, one potential solution could be switching to a shaving gel.
-Shaving gel doesn’t have any foaming chemicals, and there are plenty of fragrance-free options as well.
+Shaving creams should generally be avoided if you have dry or sensitive skin.
+They tend to contain foaming 🧼 agents and fragrances that can be quite irritating.
+A potential solution could be to switch to a shaving gel, because it doesn’t have any foaming chemicals, and there are plenty of fragrance-free options.

-Another potential issue when it comes to shaving is a dull razor.
-Dull razors cause razor burn because instead of cutting the hair, they bend the hair back into the follicle.
-The body interprets this as an invader, and sets off the inflammation response, creating those red bumps.
-The roughness of a dull blade can also cause general irritation, leading to increased acne.
-This is especially true for the jawline because of its angle.
-It can be hard to get a clean shave along the jaw, so you may run the razor across it several times, which can definitely cause irritation if the razor is dull.
+Another potential issue when it comes to shaving is a dull razor 🪒.
+Dull razors cause razor burn because instead of cutting the hair, they can bend the hair back into the follicle, which triggers the inflammation response in the body.
+Also, it can be hard to get a clean shave along the jaw because of its shape, which means you may run the razor across it several times.
+This repetition can definitely cause irritation.